SuicideSin/onomatopwno/README.md

 3. If no terminology currently describes this phenomenon, to eventually get multiple published articles on onomatopwnos so that I can update the Wikipedia page for Dr. Seuss', "Oh Say Can You Say?"
+4. If there are more of these, I'd like someone to make a js framework that takes a JSON {"source": "Elvis Presley", "start": 0, "end": 5, "offset": 7, "message": "pwned!" } and generate either an animated gif or CSS animation of the text.

 Example 1
 ---------